Code-Institute-Submissions/artontray-PROJECT3/README.md

 * ## Errors

   ### A message is displayed
-Each time user type an incorrect input, the Game will guide to get back on tracks :
+Each time user type an incorrect input, Game will guide to get back on tracks :

 ![Errors](assets/images/readme-images/error1.png)